 I left after he raped me 1.5 yrs into our relationship.
-The night I left, I was frightened, but I still didn’t understand I was abused.
+That night I decided to leave for good, but I was frightened, so I waited until the morning.
+However, it wasn’t until months later that I realized I had the strength to admit I was abused.
 I had gained 30 lbs in one year, I couldn’t recognize myself, I was disgusted with the girl in the mirror, and I was so exhausted I couldn’t think straight.
 It was during this time he was tightening up his smear against me, so if I didn’t return, his guns were locked and loaded.

 #GetOutStayOut #narcissisticabuse #IDatedaSociopath